Leveraging IoT for Manufacturing: Smarter Inventory Management through ERP Integration

 1. Determine inventory availability

 Businesses can get detailed, real-time insights into inventory in various locations.
-This includes visibility into stock levels and status, which improves decision-making, prevents shortages and overstocking.
-In a crisis, information at this detail could be crucial.
+This includes visibility into stock levels and status, which improves decision-making, prevents shortages, and overstocking.
+In a crisis, information at this level could be crucial.

 2. Automated replenishment